 Mr. Kerner has played a major role in some of the most hotly-contested and high-profile mass torts and MDLs in the past 20 years.
-In the area of pharmaceuticals, Mr. Kerner has litigated mass torts and MDLs involving alendronate, where he was appointed by the Federal Judge as liaison counsel for the generic pharmaceutical defendants, pamidronate, propofol, PPA and the diet drug fen-phen.
+In the area of pharmaceuticals, Mr. Kerner has litigated mass torts and MDLs involving alendronate, where he was appointed by the Federal Judge as liaison counsel for the generic pharmaceutical defendants, amiodarone, metoclopramide, pamidronate, propofol, PPA and the diet drug fen-phen.
 Other mass torts and MDLs in which Mr. Kerner has been actively involved include semiconductor clean rooms, ceramic hip devices, ephedra, natural rubber latex gloves, orthopedic bone screws.
 He has successfully litigated individual cases concerning various consumer products, as well as pharmaceuticals and orthopedic medical devices.
 Mr. Kerner has acted as lead trial counsel in cases across multiple industries and jurisdictions.
 In his role as national counsel, Mr. Kerner supervises local counsel and is responsible for coordinating and maintaining a consistent litigation strategy on a nationwide basis.
 He works closely with a national network of medical, scientific, regulatory and industry experts in preparation for trials and Daubert hearings.

 Mr. Kerner also provides strategic counseling to clients on litigation avoidance and risk management in various industries.
 He advises clients on labeling and warnings issues, including regulatory compliance.